DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/your-first-task-script.rst

   :name: figure2_3_3
   :width: 90%
   :align: center
-  :alt: The expected results when running the script in :ref:`Figure 2.2.2<figure2_3_2>`
+  :alt: result of figure 2.3.2

 .. rst-class:: figurecaption

-Figure 2.2.3: The expected results when running the script in :ref:`Figure 2.3.2<figure2_3_2>`.
+**Figure 2.3.3** The expected results when running the script in :ref:`Figure 2.3.2<figure2_3_2>`

-As indicated by the above figure, the script runs every command in order.
-This is true for all Denizen scripts, not just task scripts.
-So don't worry about a script suddenly running commands in a completely random order.
-This should never happen, unless you have a block of script nested in a ``random`` command.
+As you can see, the script runs every command in order.
+This is true for every type of Denizen script, not just task scripts.
+So don't worry about a script suddenly running all of the commands in a script section in a completely random order.
+That should never happen, ever.
+Very heavy emphasis on *never*.

-Despite knowing all of this, there is one thing we didn't really cover up until now.
-What *is* a task script?
+Now we know everything that's in a task script.
+Great!
+But, despite covering all of this, there is one thing we didn't really cover up until now. *What is a task script?*

 2. What Are Task Scripts?
 -------------------------